iinsertNameHere/catnap/README.md

 <br>

 ## 📒 Documentation
-You can read the full documentation at: [doc.catnip-fetch.xyz](https://doc.catnip-fetch.xyz/)
+You can read the full documentation [here](https://documentation.catnip-fetch.xyz/)
 <br>
 It covers installation, usage and configuration!